 ANNE M. FINUCANE is vice chairman at Bank of America and a member of the company’s executive management team.
 She is responsible for the strategic positioning of Bank of America and oversees the public policy, customer research and analytics, global marketing, communications and corporate social responsibility efforts for the company.

 Finucane chairs the global Environmental, Social and Governance Committee at Bank of America, which in July 2015 announced an industry-leading $125 billion environmental business initiative.
 She also chairs the Bank of America Charitable Foundation, including its 10-year, $2 billion charitable giving goal.
 She oversees the company’s $1.2 billion Community Development Financial Institution portfolio and helps manage Bank of America's 10-year, $1.5 trillion community development lending and investing goal – the largest of its kind ever established by a U.S. financial institution.

-Active in the community, Finucane serves on both corporate and nonprofit boards of directors including Carnegie Hall, the National September 11 Memorial & Museum, the American Ireland Fund, the John F. Kennedy Library Foundation, CVS Caremark, Brigham and Women’s Hospital, and Special Olympics.
-She is also a member of the Council on Foreign Relations.
+Active in the community, Finucane serves on both corporate and nonprofit boards of directors including Carnegie Hall, the National September 11 Memorial & Museum, the American Ireland Fund, the John F. Kennedy Library Foundation, CVS Health, Brigham and Women’s Hospital, and Special Olympics.
+She also is a member of the Council on Foreign Relations.

-Finucane has won numerous professional and public service accolades, including the 2013 New York Women in Communications Matrix Award, which recognizes outstanding lifetime achievement in the communications industry, the inaugural International Women’s Media Foundation Leadership Award, and was named 2013 Advertising Woman of the Year by Advertising Women of New York.
-American Banker magazine has named her among the “25 Most Powerful Women in Banking” for several years running.
+Finucane has won many professional and public service accolades, including the 2013 New York Women in Communications Matrix Award, which recognizes outstanding lifetime achievement in the communications industry, and the inaugural International Women’s Media Foundation Leadership Award.
+She was named 2013 Advertising Woman of the Year by Advertising Women of New York, and American Banker magazine annually names her one of the “25 Most Powerful Women in Banking.”